David Lee Roth: Personal life

 Roth has never married.
 He dated actress Apollonia Kotero in the 1980s.
+In 1984 he appeared in public with actress Sonia Braga including at the first MTV Video Music Awards.
 In a 2013 interview, he said he had four great loves in his life, but would not name them out of respect for their privacy.
 He said during the 20 years of Van Halen, he "slept with every pretty girl with two legs."

 In 2018, Roth and tattoo artist Ami James created INK the Original, which was a line of skincare products designed to protect tattooed skin.
 Roth spent more than 300 hours getting tattooed in Japan between 2013 and 2014, and noticed the body art market was expanding.
-After investing more than $7,000,000 in the company, and countless hours, the business closed in March 2022 for reasons not stated.
+After investing more than $7 million in the company, and countless hours, the business closed in March 2022 for reasons not stated.

 Roth maintains residences in Los Angeles, New York City and Tokyo.
 In 2004, he trained as a state-licensed emergency medical technician in New York.
 In 2012 he said, "I probably have over 200 9-1-1 calls on my ticket in the last six years alone.
 I live a very different life away from music."
 He is a martial artist, has been training in kenjutsu since he was twelve years old, and also practices kenpō and Brazilian jiu-jitsu.
 Since 2006, Roth is a licensed private pilot for rotorcraft-helicopter.

 Roth is a visual artist working in painting and drawings with a theme of social commentary.
+Roth is a "relatively experienced" climber who climbed Half Dome in Yosemite National Park for the Skyscraper album cover and Just Like Paradise video.
+His Crazy From the Heat book tells that he also climbed the Himalayas, not quite reaching the summit of Mount Everest.